 In some cases, an American court's dismissal under forum non conveniens does not spell defeat for the plaintiff.
 Plaintiffs sometimes sue successfully in the foreign tribunal, which may lead to "boomerang" litigation, which consists of three steps.
 First, a foreign plaintiff sues an American defendant in an American court concerning an event in the foreign country.
 The American court dismisses for forum non conveniens.
-Second, the plaintiff sues the American in the foreign court and wins a substantial judgment.
-The plaintiff is unable to enforce the judgment in the foreign country, however, because the American defendant lacks substantial assets there.
+Second, the plaintiff sues the American in the foreign country, however, because the American defendant lacks substantial assets there.
 Third, the plaintiff sues in the United States, seeking to enforce the foreign judgment where the American defendant has assets.